The Ultimate Roof Tent Buyers Guide

 Insulation

-Insulation explains why serious world brand roof tents usually do not have the anti-condensation mat beneath the mattress that prospective buyers are encouraged to look for in a good roof tent.
-Yep, whilst buyers are being encouraged to look for an anti-condensation mat as an indicator of a superior roof tent, it mostly identifies a budget spec roof tent!
+Insulation explains why serious world brand roof tents typically do not have an anti-condensation mat beneath the mattress.
+Whilst buyers are being encouraged to look for an anti-condensation mat as an indicator of a superior roof tent, it mostly identifies a budget spec roof tent!

 How it Affects Performance.
 The bottom line is that when you combine genuinely insulated shells with superior South African woven canvas, all-climate performance is maximised.
 While your mates experience a cold Winter's night in a mid spec Chinese origin roof tent, you may want to leave your sleeping bag unzipped in your premium brand roof tent.
 This is the feedback we commonly receive from customers using our premium models.
 The same holds true in reverse in very hot Summer temperatures.